fordlarman/J0n3sy_Cat/README.md

 Features:
  - Encrypted communication
- - Screenshot target machine
+ - File Transfer
  - Remote command execution
  - Generate executable

 This project is intended to improve my (Python) programming skills, and knowledge within the field of cyber/info security.
 Q: Why J0n3sy_Cat?
-A: Networking programs such as 'netcat' and 'Apache Tomcat' inspired me to call it (something) cat.
+A: Networking programs such as 'netcat' and 'Apache Tomcat' inspired me to call it (something) feline related.
 "Jonesy" is the name of the cat from the film 'Alien'(1979), A favourite of mine.